TinTuna/RealTimeRating/README.md

 - Node.js (v14 or higher)
 - npm or yarn
-- Twitch Bot Account (for OAuth token)
+- Twitch Developer Application (for OAuth)

 ### Installation